fbpx

 I passed this route in December, probably the first time anyone has since Hurricane Maria in 2017.
 The trail effectively no longer exists, although a good navigator will fine some blue/yellow marks as they pass through the forest.
 Some of the ridges that you must pass over were now almost impossible and quite dangerous to ascend.
 I strongly advise against attempting the trail.

-Segment 4 (updated July 2023)
+Segment 4 (updated Dec 2024)

-Approximately 14km, 4-5 hours, good condition (aside from a missing bridge very near the end which some will find quite treacherous when wet), sparsely marked but generally easy to follow.
+Approximately 14km, 4-5 hours, good condition (aside from a missing bridge very near the end which some will find quite treacherous when wet), sparsely marked but easy to follow.

 This segment passes on the road from Wotten Waven to Trafalgar, before turning off the road at the top of the hill in Trafalgar, which is well marked, and heading up through a couple of farms on a well maintained path.
 Where the path bends to the right in the centre of a farm, the trail continues straight through a short but seriously overgrown 20m or so, emerging on a very clear but steep path.
 There is then a steep, but easily navigated ascent towards Laudat.
-From Laudat the trail passes down the road to the Middleham falls trail entrance and through the new resort that is under construction, and continues on this trail until the junction just above the falls where there is a trail hut.
+From Laudat the trail passes down the road to the Middleham falls trail entrance (be prepared to show your passes here) and through the new resort that is under construction, and continues on this trail until the junction just above the falls where there is a trail hut.
 At this crossroads, the left turning takes you downhill to the waterfall, the straight on option leads to Cochrane on an alternative route, and the right turn leads on an initially narrow trail that is segment 4.
 From here on, navigating is easy and hiking is pleasant, until the missing bridge about 1km before Pont Casse.
 Here you must make a steep descent using ropes to assist you.
 Once in the riverbed you head downstream for 30m navigating some boulders, before ascending the opposite side of the ravine using ropes once again.
 The trail then almost immediately enters a subsequent ravine that is less difficult to navigate than the first, and continues to Pont Casse.
 At Pont Casse (roundabout), head straight on (north) on the airport road for 200m and find the national trail headquarters on your right, where segment 4 ends.

-Segment 7 (updated Dec 2022)
+Segment 7 (updated Dec 2024)

 Approximately 10km, 3-4 hours, very overgrown in many places, although still just passable.